shoharto/personal-blog-mern/README.md

 # My personal Blog by MERN Stack

-## Stay up to date with new projects

-New major projects coming soon, subscribe to the mailing list to stay up to date https://javascriptmastery.eo.page/mailing-list.

-Setup:

-- run `npm i && npm start` for both client and server side to start the app

----

 ## Getting Started for localhost

 The quickest way to get started is to use `personal_blog_mern`.